-By 2014, another architecture path was established in the village of Krumbach.
-The seven bus stops of Krumbach are what this Austrian village is now best known for.
-The series of ‘Wartehüsle’ bus stops were designed by international architects, whose brief was to come and live in the village and then design something that would represent the culture and traditions while being able to mesh with the surrounding environment.
+Another architecture path was established in the village of Krumbach in 2014.
+The seven bus stops of Krumbach are how this Austrian village is now best known.
+The series of ‘Wartehüsle’ bus stops were designed by international architects, whose brief was to come and live in the village and then create something that would represent the culture and traditions while being able to mesh with the surrounding environment.

 Who said waiting for the bus was boring?

 Preservation and Innovation in the Village of Andelsbuch

 Innovation in modern craftsmanship has put Vorarlberg’s artists, designers and architects on an internationally famed level, continuing a long culture of building and family-run trade.
 In Bregenzerwald specifically, craftsmanship and trade are the largest employers of the region, and you can see why.

 I visited the Werkaumhaus in Andelsbuch to see a whole host of craftworks on show.
-This large glass showroom and exhibition space has been around since 2013 and was designed by internationally renowned architect, Peter Zumthor with the idea for the outside landscape and the interior to have no distinction and separation.
+This large glass showroom and exhibition space opened 2013, designed by internationally renowned architect, Peter Zumthor with the idea for the outdoor landscape and the interior to have no distinction and separation.
 I went during the Farb (colour) exhibition where all artists list what colour means for them in their art.

 With over 40 designs from carpenters, stonemasons, bricklayers, metal workers, painters, tailors and more, you can not only view and purchase these unique products but see how Vorarlberg is leading the way for the preservation of longstanding traditions and skills, handed down from generation to generation.

 Next to this impressive building is the old village train station, preserved in memory, but also still in use, with former train carriages used as venue space.
-The showroom and former station standing side-by-side are the perfect examples of design through the ages standing side-by-side.
+The showroom and former station standing side-by-side are the perfect examples of design through the ages.